top of page

 Average 200 Amp Service Upgrade Price in Toronto

-So what’s the cost to upgrade to a 200 amp service?
+So what’s the cost to upgrade electrical panel to a 200 amp service?
 The minimum standard for electrical amps today is 200 amps.
 If your panel’s capacity is less than 200 amps, you are not up to code and run the risk of overloading your home’s electrical system.
 This means that it’s time to upgrade.

 Assessing the power needed for modern technologies and the overall electrical load is crucial for ensuring your home can support various circuits and appliances.